-We tend to forget the symbolism of crucifixion.
-Wearing a cross around your neck is like wearing an electric chair around your neck - only worse.
-Rome had capital punishment that was less severe than crucifixion - for lesser crimes.
+We should pay more attention to the symbolism of crucifixion.
+Wearing a cross on a necklace is like wearing an electric chair on a necklace-only worse.
+Rome had capital punishment that was less severe than crucifixion-for lesser crimes.
 Crucifixion was for only the worst criminals.

-To take the punishment for our sin, Jesus had to endure more than the ultimate pain and death.
+To take the punishment for our sin, Jesus had to endure the ultimate pain and death.

-He had to endure the ultimate humiliation.
+And He also had to endure the ultimate humiliation.
 Only that could fully represent our sin.